The Hill of crosses

 During the World War II Lithuania was occupied by Germany and the city of Šiauliai suffered heavy damage when Soviet Russia retook it at the end of the war.

 From 1944 until 1991, when Lithuania became an independent state, Šiauliai was a part of the Lithuanian Soviet Socialist Republic and belonged to the Soviet Union.
 During the Soviet times it was forbidden to believe in God and go to church, so the pilgrimage to the Hill of Crosses served as a vital expression of Lithuanian nationalism.
 The soviets repeatedly removed Christian crosses placed on the hill by Lithuanians.
 Three times, that is in 1961, 1973 and 1975 the hill was totally destroyed by tractors, and the crosses were burned or turned into scrap metal, and the area was covered with waste.
 Following each of these desecrations local inhabitants and pilgrims from all over Lithuania rapidly replaced crosses upon the sacred hill.
 In 1985 the Hill of Crosses was finally left in peace.
 The reputation of the sacred hill has since spread all over the world and every year it is visited by many thousands of pilgrims.
-The hill remains under nobody's jurisdiction, so people are free to A view from the Hill of Crosses to the Franciscan monastery which was opened in the year 2000. build crosses as they see them fit.
+The hill remains under nobody's jurisdiction, so people are free to build crosses as they see them fit.

 Pope John Paul II visited the Hill of Crosses in September, 1993, declaring it a place for hope, peace, love and sacrifice.
 There is a stone inscribed with the words of Pope John Paul II: Thank you, Lithuanians, for this Hill of Crosses which testifies to the nations of Europe and to the whole world the faith of the people of this land.